Alignak-monitoring/alignak-doc/source/01_introduction/introduction.rst

 Release cycle
 =============

 Alignak has no strict schedule for now on release date.
-We will keep you updated on user mailing list on what we plan for next release.
+We will keep you updated on the user mailing list on what we plan for next release.
 Developers meeting will define a realease cycle later in 2015 fall.
 Roadmap is available in a `specific Github issue`_, feature addition can be discussed there.
 Technical point of view about a specific feature are discussed in a separated issue.